-The proposed LUPP change would not add this subject area as a priority growth area with the attendant access to cost share arrangements with the City that are described in the Capital Investment Strategy.
+Staff Comments: The proposed LUPP change would not add this subject area as a priority growth area with the attendant access to cost share arrangements with the City that are described in the Capital Investment Strategy.
 This strategy expects that the owners would bear the burden of all on-site and off-site development costs.
 The City is negotiating an annexation agreement with the owners that would identify the costs to both the City and the developer for off-site improvements.
-This joint cost-sharing approach is in response to efforts to settle the Rose Prairie's District Court appeal of the City's denial of their subdivision request.
+This joint cost-sharing approach is in response to efforts to settle the lawsuit with Rose Prairie.
 That agreement would be brought forward at the time of annexation.
 While the proposed change to the LUPP would not obligate any costs to the City or the developer, it is a necessary action to take prior to annexation and development.

-Any discussion of cost-effective and efficient growth to the north would have to include a discussion of the City's emergency response policy.
-The City has a policy that states that 85 percent of the geographic area of the city should be served within a 5-minute response time.
-The City is covered by three fire stations and currently provides a 5-minute response rate to 85 percent of the current city limits (as generated by the computer model).
+Any discussion of cost-effective and efficient growth to the north would have to include a discussion of fire response policy.
+The City has a policy that states that 85 percent of the geographic area of the city would be served within a 5-minute response time.
+The city is covered by three fire stations and currently provides a 5-minute response rate to 85 percent of the current city limits (as generated by the computer model).
 If development occurs to the North, a fourth fire station at a cost of \$3.34 million may be needed to assure the current City-wide response time goal is met.
 Annual operating costs for an additional fire station would be nearly \$1 million.